 If your soil is particularly heavy or sandy, mulch lightly with well rotted manure or compost.
 Take care, as excessive mulching may encourage fungal diseases.
 Avoid mulching on top of the crown or your plant may become too deeply buried.
 Mulch in a circle about 15-20cms (6-9 ins) around the peony.

-Their tuberous roots dislike being waterlogged in winter, so improve the drainage on heavy clay by incorporating lots of grit.
+The tuberous roots of peonies dislike being waterlogged in winter, so improve the drainage on heavy clay by incorporating lots of grit.

 If your soil is acidic, an occasional top dressing with lime will prove beneficial, as will a handful when planting.

-Stake in April.
+Stake herbaceous peonies in April.
 Semi-circular iron hoops are the best and easiest system.